DPLYR-dev/disposable-emails-list-domains-spam/README.md

-# disposable-emails-list-
+# disposable-emails-list-domains-spam
-Lهst of disposable emails providers.
+List of disposable emails providers.
 So you can prevent them on your website